JuliaGaussianProcesses/KernelFunctions.jl/docs/src/create_kernel.md

 These parameters will be passed to the `Flux.params` function.
 For some examples see the `trainable.jl` file in `src/`
  - `KernelFunctions.iskroncompatible(k::MyKernel)`: if your kernel factorizes in dimensions, you can declare your kernel as `iskroncompatible(k) = true` to use Kronecker methods.
  - `KernelFunctions.dim(x::MyDataType)`: by default the dimension of the inputs will only be checked for vectors of type `AbstractVector{<:Real}`.
 If you want to check the dimensionality of your inputs, dispatch the `dim` function on your datatype.
 Note that `0` is the default.
- - You can also directly overload `KernelFunctions.validate_inputs(x::MyDataType, y::MyDataType)` if you want to run special checks for your input types.
+ - `dim` is called within `KernelFunctions.validate_inputs(x::MyDataType, y::MyDataType)`, which can instead be directly overloaded if you want to run special checks for your input types.
  - `kernelmatrix(k::MyKernel, ...)`: you can redefine the diverse `kernelmatrix` functions to eventually optimize the computations.
  - `Base.print(io::IO, k::MyKernel)`: if you want to specialize the printing of your kernel